-Interviews were also conducted with ten representatives of UK-based organisations.
-These included both large and small-to-medium sized companies from the following sectors: engineering, insurance, banking, entertainment and technology, government and education.
+Interviews were also conducted with ten representatives of US-based organizations.
+These included both large and small-to-medium sized companies from the following sectors: finance, construction, news and data, retail and design, software, aerospace, real estate and healthcare.
 The interviews investigated participants' experience and opinions of the effectiveness of distributed meetings, and were subsequently analysed for emerging patterns in data and coded using the general inductive analysis approach [25].

-The interviewees had between four and 25 years of experience in using conferencing in their work and most had experience of chairing meetings.
+The interviewees had between four and 15 years of experience in using conferencing in their work and most had experience of chairing meetings.
 The frequency of their participation in distributed meetings varied from once a week to several times a day.
-The size of meetings also varied widely, with some respondents participating only in small meetings with up to four people, while others regularly attended calls with up to 30 people.
-Respondents also used a range of technologies, including telephone conferences, document sharing technologies and immersive video conferencing suites.
-Most interviewees stressed that, in the modern world of business globalisation, internationally-run distributed meetings are of high importance in their work.
+The size of meetings also varied widely, with some respondents participating only in small meetings with up to four people, while others regularly attended calls with up to 30 or 40 people.
+Respondents also used a range of technologies, including telephone conferences, document sharing technologies, web conferencing (many used Cisco WebEx) and (occasionally) immersive video conferencing suites.
+Most interviewees stressed that, in the modern world of business globalization, internationally-run distributed meetings are of high importance in their work.